 - Protects surrounding teeth

 Are you avoiding social or professional interaction due to concerns over a slipping denture?

 For patients with an ill-fitted denture or dental bridge, dental implants can be life-changing and offer a more permanent, secure solution.
+They are more stable and durable than any other teeth replacement solution.
 An implant secured bridge or denture will also minimize irritation of the gums and soft tissues in the mouth, supporting more stable long-term oral health.

 Dr. Weinstock will meet with you to evaluate the condition of your oral health and discuss your concerns.
 Through a comprehensive exam and consultation, he will determine if an implant supported appliance can meet your needs and improve both dental health and quality of life.